franciskershaw/slice-of-pie/testing.md

 I unfortunately ran out of time to do all of the things I wished to achieve on this site, including the fixing of a few significant bugs.
 Without an impending deadline to consider, version 2 of this website will endeavour to fix all of these as a matter of priority.

-*Safari navbar issue*

-* User testing picked up that there was an issue with my navbar when using safari.
-Frustratingly, the navbar does not stick to the top as it does on every other browser, but instead shifts down about a quarter - interfering with other site content in the process.
-I found this issue detailed online in [this article](https://stackoverflow.com/questions/44922492/keep-element-fixed-while-safari-navigation-bar-collapes-on-ios) and apparantly it is a fairly common issue when applying the fixed position.
-I desparately wanted to fix this issue but found myself with not enough time to find a decent work around. **This will be looked at urgently before the roll out of version 2**.

 *500 error when sorting a filtered selection*

 * This bug has been partially fixed, but not necessarily in the way I wanted so I will detail it here in outstanding bugs.
 User testing picked up that the sorting function would throw an error if trying to sort on a filtered set of results.
 I quickly realised that this was because the filtered results were being rendered in the back end as a python list instead of a Django queryset, which meant that the ` order_by ` function was incompatible.
 Without a simple way to convert a python list into a Django specific query set, some more logic was required to get this working properly - which I unfortunately did not have time to look into.
 My quick fix for now, before fixing this properly on version 2, was **to use JavaScript to clear the seach parameters so that it would sort all results instead of just the filtered results.**